kkasra12/uni_lu_bigdata/hw0/report/report.md

 export PATH=~/.spark/bin:$PATH
 ```

-finally, to verify the installation:
+finally, to verify the installation:\
 ![alt text](image-5.png)

+# Run the WordCount example in Apache Hadoop

 to make a jar file using the codes, we need to compile the codes using the following command:
 ```bash
 javac -classpath $(hadoop classpath) *.java
 ```

-to verify the compliation:
+to verify the compliation:\
 ![alt text](image-6.png)

 finally, to make a jar file: